-This region covers almost 1 million square miles of land mass and has a population of 50 million.
+This region covers almost 1 million square miles of land mass and has a population of nearly 51 million.
 In light of the large geographic area—as well as the ethnic, cultural and language diversity—the Pacific ADA Center’s staff and large network of affiliates play a significant role in reaching the region’s stakeholders.

 Customized ADA Training

 In 2021, the Pacific ADA Center provided over 380 in-depth ADA training sessions to over 56,000 individuals, businesses, and government agencies.
 Training topics included reasonable accommodation in employment, disability awareness and etiquette, service animals, effective communication, and the 2010 ADA Accessibility Standards.
 Organizations that received customized training included American Institute of Architects Chapters, California Association for Post-Secondary Education and Disability (CAPED), San Diego Law Library, Hawaii Department of Public Safety, Pima County (Arizona) Sheriff's Office, Tohono O'odham Indian Tribe in Arizona, City of Oakland (California), City Clerks Association of California, Carson City (Nevada) Chamber of Commerce, and Honolulu International Airport.